-Amy Dugas Brown, Associate Artistic Director at the Arden, discusses the inspiring students of Camden Creative Arts High School.
+Amy Dugas Brown, no rx Associate Artistic Director at the Arden, discusses the inspiring students of Camden Creative Arts High School.

 I walked into the Haas today to check out a class with my favorite students in the whole wide world, taught by two of my favorite teachers.
 The drama and dance students from the Camden High School sat in section E, rapt.
 Ben Dibble and Jeff Coon were teaching them about acting musical theatre.
 Ben was thoughtful and thorough and precise.
 Jeff was impassioned and emotional and entreating.
 The students were on edges of their seats.
 They had just seen the 10 a.m. performance of A Year with Frog and Toad.
 They were simultaneously filled with serious questions and comments (they all, after all, plan to pursue theatre professionally) and excitement and flirtation (we are talking about Ben and Jeff, here).

 We’ve been partnering with Creative Arts for six years now.
 Their drama students see five plays a year at the Arden and we provide them with at least one master class for each production that they see.
 In addition, I go to Camden to teach them acting and audition technique two to three times each school year.
 Getting to know these students and see them grow has been one of the highlights of my career.
 When the class of 2009 graduates this June, they will be the third class I’ve seen grow up from wide-eyed freshmen to college-bound seniors.
 They are lead in that epic journey by Dr. Douglas Overtoom, a man we all call Doc.
 He’s part artist, part teacher, and part zealot.